 - Creating articles that target specific keywords your leads search for

 - Submitting your real estate website to local directories

 - Building links to your articles and website from other high authority websites

 We’ll explain SEO from your potential customer’s perspective: Beginning with why they search, what they search for, what they see when they search, and how to make your business show up when this happens.
-After the jump, we included 22 actionable tips from SEO professionals and top producing Realtors.
+After the jump, we included 22 actionable tips from SEO professionals and top producing Real Estate Professionals.
 To jump straight to the tips, click here.